Besicovitch and doubling type properties in metric spaces: Properties related to the Besicovitch covering theorem

-Let us say that a collection of points is in general position if no two of then have the same first coordinate, or the same second coordinate; thus, points in general position are at distance two from each other.
+Let us say that a collection of points is in general position if any two of them have different first coordinates, and different second coordinates; thus, points in general position are at distance two from each other.